mbeddr/mbeddr.build.docker/README.md

 #mbeddr.build.docker

 This repository contains the source code for the docker images used to build mbeddr and other MPS based projects.
-It is basically a teamcity build agent with some additional packges for compiling.
+It is basically a teamcity build agent with some additional packages for compiling.

 Using the image is fairly simple: